 The need for a comprehensive approach to strategy that’s relevant to the global information environment is made clear by recent cyber and information attacks.
 The Solar Winds and Hafnium attacks from US data centers occurred in a context of persistent disinformation campaigns (Russia, China).
-Yet the US cyber, info ops and law enforcement communities have developed separately.
+Yet the US cyber, info ops and law enforcement communities have developed separately and narrowly.
 Calling for more integration, US Cyber Command commander General Paul Nakasone recently described our threat environment in terms of a gap in political-legal authorities to protect the nation.

 Attacks on the US are more than cyber attacks using (leasing) US infrastructure to attack that infrastructure in the cyber domain.
 Attacks are also information and narrative warfare about the meaning of information.
 While our democracy politicizes the choices between collective security and individual privacy, a strategy cuboid can highlight how to fashion a comprehensive approach to strategy.

 Effects in the cyber domain or any other (land, maritime, air, space), are ultimately information effects that combine in ways well beyond “deterrence” or “defense.”
 Besides the politically palatable deterrence and defense, strategic effects include compel, coerce, induce, secure, persuade and dissuade.

 Combined-effects strategy consists of three basic sets of choices: three elements, three dimensions, and two targets.
 From these basics, we can construct multi-faceted strategies.